 SKU: 530246Usually ships in 5-7 business days.$109.99SAVE $8.00$101.99

 SKU: 532457Usually ships in 5-7 business days.$109.99

 External hard drives have all sorts of uses, so picking the correct external hard drive is essential.
 External hard drives are built with different purposes in mind.
 Some external hard drives are excellent for permanent home or office backup utilities, while others are better for traveling.
 Some drives are designed to maximize security and include backup software, while others are blazing fast for things like loading games and transferring large files quickly.

 Note that the term external hard drives is often used interchangeably to mean both hard disk drives or HDDs that have a spinning magnetic disk and solid state drives or SSDs that use flash memory similar to what is on a USB flash drive or SD card.
 Technically, hard drive still refers to a mechanical HDD, and that is what you will find on this page - the best external hard drives that use HDD technology.
 Looking for our selection of solid state external hard drives?
 Explore them all right here!

 Portable Hard Drives

-Capacity and Speed for Any Budget
+Extra Storage for Any Budget

-These drives also offer a wider variety of options, though.
-For instance, these drives can be tiny enough to fit in your pocket or large enough to need a case to carry them.
+These drives also offer a wider variety of options.
+For instance, they can be tiny enough to fit in your pocket or large enough to need a case to carry them.
 They can be purchased with slower 5,000 RPM drives or offer extra performance with 15,000 RPM drives.
-External hard drives come in a variety of interface options, too.
-For instance, some drives include thunderbolt connectivity that can transfer files as fast as 40Gbps while other USB 3.2 drives can only transfer data as fast as 20Gbps.
+Some desktop hard drives require an external power source, while others are powered by their connected device.

 External Hard Drives for Backup